tjklint/PokePC/README.md

 ![Banner](images/pokepcbanner.png)

-Introducing "<span style="color: yellow; font-weight: bold;">PokéPC</span>" – a personalized Pokemon management web app designed for Pokemon enthusiasts.
+Introducing "PokéPC" – a personalized Pokemon management web app designed for Pokemon enthusiasts.
 Whether you’re a casual fan of the series or a dedicated pokemon master, PokéPC will provide you with a simplistic platform to manage your Pokemon collection and build your team!
 This app is designed for:
 - Pokemon Collectors: For those who find their pleasure in catching and collecting all sorts of Pokemon.
 PokePC acts as a digital storage system to catalog and organize your Pokemon.
 - Competitive Battlers: Anyone preparing for battles or tournaments can plan and structure their team, adjusting compositions and strategies directly from PokéPC.
 - Casual Players: Even if you play the games for fun, PokéPC offers a simple way to track and manage the Pokemon you’ve captured throughout your adventures.